 Moving Towards the Extremes

-Recently, there are studies that show that even the patterns of rainfall all over the world are also changing.
+Recent studies show that even the patterns of rainfall all over the world are changing.
 Wet tropical regions are getting all the more wet, and the dry places are getting drier.
 What this means for the dry places is that the demands continue to increase but the opportunity when it comes to replenishing the water supplies are decreasing.
-This pattern is now being felt in the U.S., especially in California where it is located in the part of the world that is becoming drier.
+This pattern is now being felt in the U.S., especially in California.

 Eventually, the drought in California will end.
 However, it is a fact that there are things that will be beyond our control.
 Dry areas will get drier.
 The demands for water will still continue to rise.
 The changing climate will be affecting us all.
 California now has the opportunity to lead the way in acting quickly in pursuing innovations when it comes to addressing the scarcity in water.
 There is still hope and we are equipped with technologies and the right governance to manage the resources well and make it last, hopefully, for a long time.